 ||Resolves to a relative path to a mapping and metadata files.
 This is the value that is set through the

-If a physical directory named "DataDirectory" has to be passed as a member of the list of metadata paths, add whitespace should on either side or both sides of the name, for example:
+If a physical directory named "DataDirectory" has to be passed as a member of the list of metadata paths, add white space to either or both sides of the name.
+For example:

 |~||Resolves to the Web application root.
 The ~ character at a leading position is always interpreted as the Web application root operator (~), although it might represent a valid local subdirectory.
 To refer to such a local subdirectory, the user should explicitly pass